AstroHuntsman/huntsman-drp/docs/source/deployment.rst

 Config
 ======

-The ``docker-compose`` file as well as deployment-specific config override files are located in `huntsman-config <https://github.com/AstroHuntsman/huntsman-config>`_, which can be obtained via:
+Deployment-specific config override files are located in `huntsman-config <https://github.com/AstroHuntsman/huntsman-config>`_, which can be obtained via:

 .. code-block:: console

    $ git pull https://github.com/AstroHuntsman/huntsman-config

+There are three important config files used by |project|:

+1. The local config override ``.yaml`` file: This is used to override config items in the default config file.

+2. The ``docker-compose.yaml`` file: This contains configuration for the docker services and volumes.

+3. The ``.env`` file: This is used by ``docker-compose`` to setup environment variables between the docker host and containers.

 Running the services
 ====================